 With gofmt, you can format Go source code in the opened file or in the whole Go project.

 For a single file, you can use the built-in import management and code formatter.
 Imports are managed on-the-fly.
-To customize import management, open settings by pressing Ctrl+Alt+S and navigate to.
+To customize import management, open settings by pressing Control+Alt+S and navigate to.

-Also, you can use On code reformat option ( , click Other tab).
-This option lets you invoke both formatters by pressing Ctrl+Alt+L whenever you want.
+Also, you can use On Reformat Code action option ( , click Other tab).
+This option lets you invoke both formatters by pressing Control+Alt+L whenever you want.

 Alternatively, use the Reformat code option in Actions on Save.
 This action is enabled by default for GoLand.
-When triggered by pressing Ctrl+S, the IDE runs the built-in GoLand formatter and gofmt.
+When triggered by pressing Control+S, the IDE runs the built-in GoLand formatter and gofmt.

 To format code in the opened file, go to.